Koldof/timedprocess.py/README.md

 ###How do I install it?

-The project uses Python's automatic script creation, so if everything goes well, after the project is installed you should be able to run it straight away from terminal the same way you would run pip for instance.
+The project uses setup_tools's automatic script creation, so if everything goes well, after the project is installed you should be able to run it straight away from terminal the same way you would run pip for instance.

 I recommend using pip to install:
 ```